Craving for a fish dinner? Learn this delicious but simple baked fish recipe and reap the benefits of its nutritious ingredients.

 Olive Oil: This type of oil contains numerous antioxidant polyphenols in addition to monounsaturated oleic acid.
 Both help support fat metabolism and cardiovascular health.
 Studies suggest a healthy combo of olive oil and fish oil (omega 3s) can work together in maintaining a pro-inflammatory/anti-inflammatory balance.

 Shallots: These small, round vegetables are related to the onion.
 Shallots resemble garlic in that their structure is composed of cloves and they also have a bold flavor and strong smell.
-Like onion and garlic, they contain flavonoids; a type of antioxidant found in fruits and vegetables that help protect the body and may reduce the risk of developing cancer, heart disease and diabetes.
-Plus, one tablespoon of chopped shallots is high in potassium, vitamin A, and folate.
+Like onion and garlic cloves, they contain flavonoids; a type of antioxidant found in fruits and vegetables that help protect the body and may reduce the risk of developing cancer, heart disease, and diabetes.
+Plus, one tablespoon of chopped shallot is high in potassium, vitamin A, and folate.